-Circular value Circular value creation Circular value Circular value proposition delivery capture UNIPA does not have additional inputs or remarks.
+Circular value proposition Circular value creation Circular value delivery Circular value capture UNIPA does not have additional inputs or remarks.
 UNIPA is willing to be a technology supplier for the pilot, providing the crystallizer.
 At the same time, UNIPA is hesitant to supply in a post Zero Brine project business model, due to concerns on the intellectual property.
 Not discussed.
 Not discussed.